-Roasted garlic and kale spaghetti squash with sun-dried tomatoes and walnuts makes for a comforting, low-carb meal requiring only 5 main ingredients!
+Spaghetti Squash with roasted garlic, kale, sun-dried tomatoes and walnuts makes for a comforting, low-carb meal requiring only 5 main ingredients!
 Plus the recipe is simple to prepare!

 I know.
 Nothing replaces a steamy pile of actual spaghetti, but for those of us who are looking for comfort food that is easy on the digestive system, this meal fits the bill.

-While roasting spaghetti squash is a bit of a time commitment, it can easily be done up to 3 days ahead of time, making the preparation process a little easier.
+While roasting squash is a bit of a time commitment, it can easily be done up to 4 to 5 days ahead of time, making the preparation process a little easier.

 - If you prefer fresh cherry tomatoes over sun-dried tomatoes, feel free to swap them out!